 Nvidia has long been regarded as one of the best semiconductor companies and video processing chip producers globally, currently powering self-driving cars, bitcoin mining, and cloud gaming.

-The company’s move into the realms of artificial intelligence (AI) and other fast-processing technology makes it a significant player in the metaverse.
+The company’s move into artificial intelligence (AI) and other fast-processing technology makes it a significant player in the metaverse.

 Nvidia recently launched its Omniverse Enterprise to the general public to take advantage of the growing opportunities in the metaverse industry.

 Omniverse is an open virtual reality platform where design teams worldwide can collaborate to create and simulate 3D renderings in real-time.

 Its potential adoption in the enterprise sector, specifically in design, as a real-time simulation will significantly increase engineering productivity.

 Looking at its financials, Nvidia is in an excellent position profit-wise.